williamoliveira/sound-notification-webpack-plugin/README.md

 # SoundNotificationWebpackPluginn
-Very simple webpack plugin that plays a sound on compile is done
+Very simple webpack plugin that plays a sound when build is done

 # Install
-`npm i sound-notification-webpack-plugin`
+`npm i --dev sound-notification-webpack-plugin`

 # Usage